spotify pixel

 Warden’s early religious upbringing in east Tennessee was United Methodist.
 As a young adult he transitioned to the Christian Church/Church of Christ.
 After earning an associate’s degree, he worked as an automotive technician for several years.
 He then graduated from Milligan College in Tennessee with a major in bible and a minor in sociology.
 He was ordained in 1988 and graduated from the Emmanuel School of Religion (now Emmanuel Christian Seminary) in 1998.

-As of this writing in 2022, he works as a university administrator in student affairs and is a member of the Secular Student Alliance's speakers bureau.
-His story is featured in an off-Broadway play by playwright Marin Gazzaniga titled “The Unbelieving."
-It's based on interviews conducted for the book "Caught in the Pulpit" by Dennett and LaScola.
+As of this writing in 2024, he lives in Asheville, N.C., works as a university administrator in student affairs and is a member of the Secular Student Alliance’s speakers bureau.
+His story was featured in a 2022 off-Broadway play by playwright Marin Gazzaniga titled “The Unbelieving.”
+It’s based on interviews conducted for the book “Caught in the Pulpit by Dennett and LaScola.

 Warden has recorded several secular songs, including “Freedom From Religion” (listen or download here), with all proceeds going to the Clergy Project.
 An avid scuba diver, he has two children and two grandsons.